kamil271e/ffnn-parallel-computing/README.md

 # ffnn-parallel-computing
-Simple feed forward neural network written in C++ leverages OpenMP to parallelize calculations.
-Assignment for Parallel Processing Classes at Poznan University of Technology.
+Feed forward neural network written in C++ leverages OpenMP to parallelize calculations, designed to classify hand written digits from MNIST dataset.
+Assignment for Parallel Processing classes at Poznan University of Technology.

 ### Results